What is Last Mile Delivery?

 • Optimizing routes.
 To minimize total delivery time, fleet management solutions can map the best routes and adjust them based on real-time traffic and weather updates.
 Drivers receive automated route updates on their mobile phones.

 • Reducing vehicle downtime.
 Featuring built-in vehicle health monitoring technology, fleets telematics systems ensure fleets can be proactive with vehicle maintenance.
-Drivers receive alerts when it’s time for preventative maintenance services, like oil changes and tune-ups, to ensure vehicles are always road-ready.
+Drivers receive alerts when it's time for preventative maintenance services, like oil changes and tune-ups, to ensure vehicles are always road-ready.�

 • Maximizing fuel efficiency.
 Not only do fleet telematics systems help optimize routes to reduce fuel costs, they also incorporate vehicle sensors that track driver behavior, like speeding, that contribute to excess fuel consumption.
-By reducing the variables that contribute to fuel waste, fleet management software helps drivers modify behavior to lower the total cost of deliveries.
+By reducing the variables that contribute to fuel waste, fleet management software helps drivers modify behavior to lower the total cost of deliveries.��

 • Promoting better driving habits.
 Advanced fleet telematics systems include in-cab dash cameras, which provide transparency and insight into dangerous driver behaviors, like distracted driving.
 Fleet managers can use this data to provide individualized coaching that not only keeps drivers safer but also boosts productivity.

 • Providing critical business data.
 Integrated reports and analytics provide key performance indicators (KPIs) to fleet leaders, like on-time rates, customer feedback scores, distances traveled, and service times.
-With these reports, leaders can identify weaknesses and bottlenecks to make data-driven decisions about improving last mile operations.
+With these reports, leaders can identify weaknesses and bottlenecks to make data-driven decisions about improving last mile operations.�

 Innovations for Improving Last Mile Delivery

 New technology promises to help fleets deliver packages to customers more quickly and cost-effectively.
-Right now, automation is spreading across industries, and it’s likely that in the not-so-distant future the transportation sector will see a range of delivery robots, drones, and self-driving vehicles begin making last mile deliveries.
+Right now, automation is spreading across industries, and it's likely that in the not-so-distant future the transportation sector will see a range of delivery robots, drones, and self-driving vehicles begin making last mile deliveries.�Fleets are also currently experimenting with other trends, like using crowdsourced non-professional couriers who use their own transportation for deliveries, as well as solutions that reduce delivery route complexity, like micro-fulfillment centers in urban centers and local storage locker pick-up locations.

 Final Thoughts